 Sugar leaves are the small leaves that grow out of the buds.
 They are often hidden, with only their tips peeking through.
 They are usually covered in trichomes, which give them the appearance of being dusted with sugar.
 Because they carry cannabinoid-rich trichomes, they can be used to make concentrates and extracts.

 Trichomes are a tiny but essential part of the cannabis flower.
 These resin glands coat the flower and look like translucent crystal-like globes.
 Trichomes are rich in cannabinoids and terpenes, which are responsible for the euphoric and therapeutic effects of the plant.

 Pistils look like tiny hairs that grow out of the sides of the flower.
 They start out white but turn to red, orange, and brown.
-Only females have pistils, and they function to capture pollen from male plants.
+Only female cannabis plants have pistils, and they function to capture pollen sacs from male marijuana plants.